fixm-ccb/FIXM-Core-4.2.0-testing/docs/fixm-in-support-of-ffice/translating-ffice-fixm-messages-to-ats-messages.md

-Field 20 of an ATS message, alerting search and rescue information, consists of eight items, each of which, if not known by the originator, is replaced by ‘NIL’ or ‘NOT KNOWN’.
+Field 20 of an ATS message, alerting search and rescue information, consists of eight items, each of which, if not known by the originator, is replaced by `NIL` or `NOT KNOWN`.
 The first five items are precisely defined, but the final three are free text fields, which leads to difficulties when decoding.